Informatievlaanderen/OSLO-UML-Transformer/packages/oslo-generator-respec-html/README.md

 > Given an OSLO-compliant RDF file, this tool generates an HTML file with the ReSpec layout

+## Note
+This tool has not been thoroughly tested and is primarily used as a visual validation tool!

 ## Install
 ```
 npm install @oslo-flanders/html-respec-generator